Warren County Court Records

 Certified copies from the Common Pleas Clerk cost $1.00 per page; photocopies are $0.05 per page.
 An authenticated copy carries a fee of $5.00.
 Electronic transmissions by fax or email cost $2.00 plus $1.00 per page.

 Civil case records from both courts are searchable through the respective online portals.
-On the Common Pleas inquiry system, select “Civil” under court type to filter results.
-The County Court’s portal likewise allows users to isolate civil filings.
+On the Common Pleas inquiry system, select Civil under court type to filter results.
+The County Court's portal likewise lets you isolate civil filings.
 For cases predating 1991, contact the Clerk of Courts directly.
 Small claims forms and procedural information are available through the Warren County Court small claims page.

 Warren County Family Court Records

-The Warren County Domestic Relations Court, a division of the Court of Common Pleas, adjudicates matters including divorce, dissolution of marriage, legal separation, annulment, spousal support, child custody, child support, parental rights modifications, parentage actions, and civil protection orders.
+The Warren County Domestic Relations Court, a division of the Court of Common Pleas, handles divorce, dissolution of marriage, legal separation, annulment, spousal support, child custody, child support, parental rights modifications, parentage actions, and civil protection orders.
 Judge Jeffrey T. Kirby presides, with Chief Magistrate Renee L. Crist.
-The court is located at 500 Justice Drive, Lebanon, OH 45036, and can be reached at (513) 695-1120 (fax: (513) 695-2965).
+The court is at 500 Justice Drive, Lebanon, OH 45036, reachable at (513) 695-1120 (fax: (513) 695-2965).
 Proceedings are governed by the Domestic Relations Local Rules.

 Filing fees for domestic relations cases (Common Pleas Clerk, effective July 1, 2025)